 The basic aim is to progress up through ranks.
 Each new rank comes with more potential income and may be associated with bonuses as well.
 You typically need to get a few ranks in (at least) to earn from multiple generations below you.
 Even then, the amounts you earn are typically small.
 You need to get higher in the ranks to earn more.

 The requirements for ranks tend to get complicated fast.
-They’re often based on the sales of your team, your personal sales and your team structure.
-As a result, you have to rely on your team being successful for you to progress.
+They’re often based on the sales of your team, your personal sales, and your team structure.
+As a result, you have to rely on your team to be successful for you to progress.